 There.
 I said it. #sorrynotsorry.
 I hope you’re happy, mother-in-law.

 To be very clear, I’m not saying this is EASY to do, but it’s NOT impossible.
 Many of us spend that time catching up on housework.
 There are pressures around the house that seem to lean in over us, threatening to topple down if we don’t stay two feet above the rising surf.

-Let it go once in a while momma, and let yourself be okay with that.
+Let it go once in a while mama, and let yourself be okay with that.
 If it’s really out of control, call for backup and let yourself feel good about giving others the chance to serve you.
 You have been through a lot, and you DESERVE a little help and some much needed rest.

-Last (and certainly not the least), I want to say I’m sorry you’re going through this momma.
+Last (and certainly not the least), I want to say I’m sorry you’re going through this mama.
 Postpartum depression sucks.
 I know things are hard right now, and it’s difficult to imagine it getting better.

 But, I can tell you with total confidence that this will pass.